Deric-Williamson/Traffic-Accident-Severity/README.md

 ![](images/Primary_cause.PNG)

 ## Preprocessing
-Most of the features are categorical, so I will .get_dummies the categorical features, then I will apply the anova statistical test to weed out high p-values
+After binning the categorical data, I used the anova statistical test to see if there is any dependence between the variables.
+The test will assign each variable a p-value.
+I will then remove any p-value that scored higher than .05

 ![](images/anova.PNG)